DoTheEvo/Traefik-simplest-step-by-step/README.md

   >\- "traefik.http.routers.redirect-https.middlewares=redirect-to-https"

-  assings the freshly created redirectscheme middleware to this freshly created router.
+  assigns the freshly created redirectscheme middleware to this freshly created router.

   So to sum it up, when a request comes at port 80, router that listens at that entrypoint looks at it.
   If it fits the rule, and it does because everything fits that rule, it goes to the next step.
-  Ultimatly it should get to a service, but if there is middleware declared, that middleware goes first, and since middleware is there, and it is some redirect scheme, it never reaches any service, it gets redirected using https scheme, which I guess is stating - go for port 443.
+  Ultimately it should get to a service, but if there is middleware declared, that middleware goes first, and since middleware is there, and it is some redirect scheme, it never reaches any service, it gets redirected using https scheme, which I guess is stating - go for port 443.